Google's Mobile-First Indexing: Everything We Know (So Far)

 In 2018, Google explained that with mobile-first indexing, the URL of the mobile-friendly version of your site is indexed.

-If your website has separate mobile and desktop URLs, Google shows the mobile URL to mobile users, and the desktop URL to desktop users.
+If your website has separate mobile and desktop URLs, Google shows the mobile URL to mobile users and the desktop URL to desktop users.

-However, regardless, the indexed content will be the mobile version.
+Regardless, the indexed content will be the mobile version.

-You Can’t Force a Move to Mobile-First Indexing – You Also Can’t Opt Out

-At the end of 2017, Google announced that they would start slowly rolling out mobile-first indexing.
+At the end of 2017, Google announced that it would start slowly rolling out mobile-first indexing.
 By March 2018, Google stated that they were expanding the rollout and instructed websites to prepare.

-As of the date of this article, though, not all websites have been enabled for mobile-first indexing.
-In August 2019, John Mueller encouraged site owners to be patient because eventually their sites would be moved over.

-Martin Splitt, who works in Google’s Developer Relations, explained that there is no way to know exactly when a website will be moved to mobile-first indexing and at the same time, there isn’t anything you can do to make the process happen quicker.

-You can hear Mueller’s and Splitt’s explanation about when sites are moved to mobile-first indexing in the video below, starting at the 25:08:

-“It can take a while.
-There’s another question [in the queue] that asks how can I switch to mobile Googlebot.
-There’s no way to opt in or out, we’re just progressively changing or moving sites to mobile-first indexing but there’s no way to tell you “oh yeah, next week it’s going to be you.”
-Be patient.
-It’ll happen.
-It’ll be fine.”
+Fast forward three years later and not all websites have been switched over to the mobile index.
+In June 2020, Google stated that while most websites were set to mobile indexing, there were still many that were not.

+Google announced at that point that instead of switching on September 2020, it would delay mobile-first indexing until March 2021.

+Google cited a number of issues encountered with sites as a reason for delaying the rollout, including problems with robots meta tags, lazy-loading, blocked assets, primary content, and mobile images and videos.

+However, John Mueller, Google Search Advocate, later said it could take the team longer than the March 2021 date to get all sites moved over.

-Mobile-First Indexing Is Applied to New Websites by Default
+Mobile-First Indexing Applied to New Websites by Default

-If your website was published after July 1, 2019, by default mobile-first indexing is enabled.
+If your website was published after July 1, 2019, mobile-first indexing is enabled by default.

 Google made this announcement in May 2019 and explained that the change applied to websites that were previously unknown to Google Search.

 The announcement went into detail about why Google would make mobile-first indexing the default for new websites.